Analysing postcodes and zip codes

 There are some considerations to take into account when analysing postcodes or zip codes in Snap Desktop.

-- Snap Desktop is case sensitive, which means the data can be entered into the postcode or zip code question in a variety of ways and you need to account for every possible variation in order to capture all the data.
+- Snap Desktop treats the data as case sensitive, which lets you enter the postcode or zip code question in a variety of ways.
+As a result, you need to account for every possible variation in order to capture all the data.

-- If the postcodes or zip codes include letter combinations that could be found in another postcode or zip code, for example, S7 and BS7, you should put the more complex codes before the simpler ones, that is, BS7 should be inserted before S7.
+- If the postcodes or zip codes include letter combinations that are also in another postcode or zip code, for example, S7 and BS7, put the more complex codes before the simpler ones, that is, insert BS7 before S7.

-- If the postcodes or zip codes include number combinations that could be found in another postcode or zip code, for example, SW1 and SW11, you should put a space after the shorter code.
+- If the postcodes or zip codes include number combinations that are in another postcode or zip code, for example, SW1 and SW11, put a space after the shorter code.